weihaox/awesome-image-translation/README.md

 A collection of resources on image-to-image translation.

-This repo is organized chronologically by conferences, another repo which is organized in terms of catrgory is also [available](https://github.com/xiaweihao/awesome-image-translation/blob/master/README_.md).
+This repository is organized chronologically by conferences (constantly updating).
+There is another one organized in terms of **catrgory**, which is also [available](https://github.com/xiaweihao/awesome-image-translation/blob/master/README_.md).

 ## Contributing